typelevel/cats-effect/docs/typeclasses/async.md

   flatMap(fut) { cf =>
     async[A] { cb =>
       delay {
-        val stage = cf.handle[Unit] {
+        //Invoke the callback with the result of the completable future val stage = cf.handle[Unit] {
           case (a, null) => cb(Right(a))
           case (_, e) => cb(Left(e))